Why Baseboards Become Moldy After Leaks

 Why Dry Surfaces Can Still Hide Moisture

 Many homeowners believe that once surfaces appear dry, the moisture problem has been resolved.
-However, drying visible surfaces does not always remove moisture hidden inside walls and trim.
+However, surface drying does not always remove moisture hidden inside walls, trim, insulation, and flooring edges.

 Surface Drying Happens Faster Than Internal Drying

 When water exposure occurs, surface moisture evaporates first.
-Internal moisture remains inside materials long after surfaces feel dry.
+Internal moisture remains inside materials longer because airflow and evaporation are limited.

 This difference leads to common misunderstandings, such as: